Workers Comp & Suing Your Employer for Power Press Injury

 Examples of a power press guard may include: dual palm buttons operating a machine; a light curtain; and any type of actual physical barrier that makes the point of impact not accessible to a worker’s hand or other body part during operation.

-Unfortunately, some unscrupulous employers will modify the design of a power press machine (to increase speed or productivity) and remove a guard or fail to install one.
+Unfortunately, some unscrupulous employers will modify the design of a power press machine to increase speed or productivity.
+This modification often involves removing a safety guard or failing to install one.
 When a guard is missing, the employee operating the machine is at risk of serious injury to their hands or arms, including crushing, mutilation and even amputation.

-If the injured employee’s lawyer can prove that the employer gave an “affirmative instruction or authorization” to remove a required guard – or to not install a required guard – prior to the employee’s injury, then they can be sued in addition to the employees workers comp case.
+If the injured employee’s lawyer can prove that the employer gave an “affirmative instruction or authorization” to remove a required guard – or to not install a required guard – prior to the employee’s injury, then the employer can be sued in addition to the employees workers comp case.

 Civil Lawsuits Can Bring Damages in Addition to Workers Comp

-The “power press guard” case is a very limited exception to the exclusive remedy of workers comp.
-However it is worth discussing with your lawyer because the damages or “settlement” amount can be greater than in your workers comp case.
+Remember, the “power press guard” case is a very limited exception to the exclusive remedy of workers comp.
+However it is worth discussing with your lawyer because the damages or “settlement” amount can be much greater than in your workers comp case alone.

 For example, workers’ compensation does NOT provide compensation for pain and suffering, while a civil “power press” lawsuit may.
 Additionally, workers comp does not allow “punitive damages” to punish an employer for an unsafe or dangerous work environment – but punitive (punishment) amounts can be added in a civil “power press” lawsuit.